 top of page

-Flow chemistry, also known as continuous flow chemistry, is the method of conducting chemical reactions in a continuously flowing stream.
-Production of the product is achieved through starting materials entering a flow reactor at the same rate that product exits.
-Resulting in a seamless process.
+Continuous flow chemistry, also known as flow chemistry, conducts chemical reactions in a continuously flowing stream.
+A continuous flow chemistry system ensures that production is achieved by starting materials entering the reactor at the same rate the product exits.

 The continuous flow chemistry reaction pathways used in flow reactors are typically tube-like in design and are manufactured from non-reactive materials such as Hastelloy or silicon carbide.
 The mixing methods in flow reactors can include diffusion alone, passive (or static) mixing and, more recently, active mixing (also described as dynamic mixing).